-The design guidelines for TPS54388-Q1 loop compensation are as follows:
+The design guidelines for TPS57112C-Q1 loop compensation are as follows:

-1. Calculate the modulator pole, $f{(p,mod)}$ , and the ESR zero, $f{(z,mod)}$ , using Equation 14 and Equation 15.
-The output capacitor ( $C{(OUT)}$ ) may require derating if the output voltage is a high percentage of the capacitor rating.
-Use the manufacturer information for the capacitor to derate the capacitor value.
-Use Equation 16 and Equation 17 to estimate a starting point for the crossover frequency, $f{(c)}$ .
-Equation 16 is the geometric mean of the modulator pole and the ESR zero, and Equation 17 is the mean of the modulator pole and the switching frequency.
+1. Calculate the modulator pole, $f{(p,mod)}$, and the ESR zero, $f{(z,mod)}$, using Equation 14 and Equation 15.
+Derating the output capacitor ($C{(OUT)}$) may be necessary if the output voltage is a high percentage of the capacitor rating.
+Use the capacitor manufacturer information to derate the capacitor value.
+Use Equation 16 and Equation 17 to estimate a starting point for the crossover frequency, $f{(c)}$.
+Equation 16 is the geometric mean of the modulator pole and the ESR zero, and Equation 17 is the mean of modulator pole and the switching frequency.
 Use the lower value of Equation 16 or Equation 17 as the maximum crossover frequency.